-Court documents such as judgments and orders are available to the public via an official website.
-There are also other websites or databases from which judgments and orders can be downloaded.
+Court documents such as judgments and orders are available to the public via an official website: http://wenshu.court.gov.cn/.
+Besides which, there are other websites or databases from which judgments and orders can be downloaded.

-Other court documents, such as witness statements and pleadings, are usually not open to the public.
+Other court documents such as witness statements and pleadings are usually not open to the public.
 Upon due authorisation, qualified Chinese lawyers may have access to these documents following relevant procedural steps.
-Taking notes or making photocopies of these documents is allowed.
+Taking notes or making photocopies of these documents are allowed.

-Costs
+16 Costs

-16 Does the court have power to order costs?
+Does the court have power to order costs?